30th House of Representatives of Puerto Rico

-The 30th House of Representatives of Puerto Rico is the lower house of the 18th Legislative Assembly of Puerto Rico and will meet from January 2, 2017, to January 1, 2021.
+The 30th House of Representatives of Puerto Rico is the lower house of the 18th Legislative Assembly of Puerto Rico and met from January 2, 2017, to January 1, 2021.
 All members were elected in the General Elections of 2016.
-The House has a majority of members from the New Progressive Party (PNP).
+The House had a majority of members from the New Progressive Party (PNP).

-The body is counterparted by the 26th Senate of Puerto Rico in the upper house.
+The body was counterparted by the 26th Senate of Puerto Rico in the upper house.